- What is Vote for Policies?

-We can't show policies from every single political party in the UK, so instead we aim to offer a range of parties across the political spectrum while remaining as relevant as possible.
+We can't (yet) show policies only from parties who have candidates in your area.
 We have therefore focussed on the parties that already have seats in parliament and that will be fielding candidates in most constituencies.

 As our basis, if a party has an MP in either England, Scotland or Wales we show that party's policies in all three countries.
 To keep things relevant however we apply exceptions to country-specific parties like Plaid Cymru (whose policies we only show if you vote in Wales), the Scottish National Party (whose polices we only show if you vote in Scotland), and the Scottish Greens (whose policies we show to voters in Scotland instead of the Green Party of England & Wales).

-Northern Ireland is completely different as we show all of the parties that make up the Northern Ireland Executive, which is the same parties who have MPs in Westminster plus the addition of the Ulster Unionist Party.
+Northern Ireland is completely different as we show the largest five parties that make up the Northern Ireland Executive, which is the same parties who have MPs in Westminster plus the addition of the Alliance Party.

 Here's the list for each country:

 - England: Conservatives, Green Party, Labour, Liberal Democrats, UKIP.

 - Northern Ireland: Alliance Party of Northern Ireland, Democratic Unionist Party, Sinn Féin, Social Democratic & Labour Party, Ulster Unionist Party.

 - Scotland: Conservatives, Labour, Liberal Democrats, Scottish Greens, Scottish National Party, UKIP.

 - Wales: Conservatives, Green Party, Labour, Liberal Democrats, Plaid Cymru, UKIP.

 - Are there other parties I can vote for?